Overmolding and Insert Molding Service

 What is the difference between two-shot molding and overmolding?

-Two-shot molding usually only makes sense for larger production runs, whereas overmolding is better for low volume production runs.
+Two-shot molding typically makes sense only for larger production runs, whereas overmolding is more suitable for low-volume production runs.

 Is overmolding expensive?